Transcripts and Enrollment Verification

 Letters of Enrollment

 Academic Services reserves the right to limit the number of letters per request.
-Letters of enrollment are not issued if you have not met your financial and library obligations to Harvard University, or if you have pending disciplinary or administrative proceedings.
+Letters of enrollment are not issued if you have not met your financial and library obligations to Harvard University.

 Though requests for letters of enrollment may be submitted throughout the term, they are not processed until after the final course drop deadline for each session (see the calendar for relevant dates).
 Requests from students in study abroad programs are processed after the program begins.